Pat Grigadean

 Finally, through his laughter, Kanabi said, “Remember how mad you were before?
 I didn’t know someone so small could get so mad!”

-And they both began to laugh again and laughed for a long, long time.
+And they both began to laugh again, and they laughed for a long, long time.

 Then, when they were worn out from laughing, Punjab said, “Come, Kanabi, let’s get some sleep.”

-“Good idea,” said Kanabi, who always thought sleeping was a good idea.
+“A fine idea,” said Kanabi, who always thought sleeping was a fine idea.
 “Tomorrow we must be off on our journey.”

 “Yes,” said Punjab, in a sleepy, almost-asleep voice, “Tomorrow we must be off to see the world.”

-Punjab and Kanabi traveled on for a long, long time.
-And in the course of their journey they heard stories about a strange old woman who lived in a certain cave by a stream in the deepest, darkest part of the forest.
-They decided that this must surely be the Wise One.
+Punjab and Kanabi traveled on for a long, long time, and as they traveled, they kept hearing stories about a strange old woman who lived in a certain cave by a stream in the deepest, darkest part of the forest.
+They wondered if she might be the Wise One.

 Kanabi, like all tigers, knew that you should always enter a strange cave slowly and carefully.
 You never know what you might find, and he didn’t want to run into a lioness protecting her cubs.
 He was thinking about one time when he had done just that when he was startled by a woman’s voice behind them.

-“Hello, my friends.
+“Hello there.
 Were you looking for me?”
-To Punjab, the voice sounded strange and powerful, but somehow familiar.
+To Punjab, the voice sounded kind and somehow familiar.

 He was nervous, but managed to say in a very tiny voice, “Yes.
 I mean, I think so.”